What Is A Simple Business Plan?

 How To Create A Simple Business Plan?

 As a roadmap, the business plan must be simple, short and clearly defined.
 Before creating a business plan you must collect all types of data regarding your industry and your target audience.
 Data means all P’s in the business like price, promotion, people and place.
-All corporate business houses conduct a thorough research before starting a new business or a new branch of an existing business and most of the time they even appoint some relevant outside agencies to get a clear picture about the market in which they are planning to enter.
+All corporate business houses conduct a thorough research before starting a new business or a new branch of an existing business and most of the time they even appoint some relevant outside agencies to get a clear picture about the market, where they are planning to enter.

 Remember, the purpose of a business plan is to be read and understood by people like investors and co-partners.
 Investors are busy people who might not have much more time to spend on a single business plan, so keep it interesting, concise, relevant and easy to understand.